 Create a volume within a partition/drive: This option will guide you through the process of formatting entire external storage media drives, or even partitions of external storage media.
 Other applications of this feature are outside of the scope of this guide.

-In this example, we’ll be formatting and encrypting a USB drive, so we’ll select Create a volume within a partition/drive.
+In this example, we’ll be formatting and encrypting a partition on a USB drive, so we’ll select Create a volume within a partition/drive.

 The default is a Standard VeraCrypt volume, which will give you all the functionality you need to create encrypted places to store data for media projects.

 The Hidden VeraCrypt volume allows you to place high-priority files in a volume configured to appear as free disk space.

 A Hidden volume may be appropriate for use in a limited number of circumstances, but planning around these situations requires time, technical expertise, and a legal strategy.
 If you are interested in exploring applications for Hidden volumes, contact the Freedom of the Press Foundation digital security training team.

 Volume Location: From the Volume Location window, click the Select Device… button.
 This will bring you to a partition selection window.
 Locate the drive you want to encrypt.
 The device we're using in this demonstration, labeled /dev/rdisk2 in the device architecture, currently hosts one FAT32 partition, which corresponds to the /dev/disk2s1 entry.
 We'll select that partition to format as a standard VeraCrypt volume.
 Your target device location will likely be different.